Haile Selassie I: Earthstrong of the King of Kings Lives On

 👑 What He Did for Ethiopia

 HIM transformed Ethiopia from feudal monarchy to modern statehood.
 He introduced the first written constitution in 1931.
-He expanded schools, hospitals, and universities.
-He pushed Ethiopia into global forums and built its identity as the only uncolonized African nation.
+He expanded schools, hospitals and universities.
+He pushed Ethiopia into global forums and helped strengthen its identity as an independent African nation.

 Even in exile during Mussolini’s invasion, Haile Selassie never surrendered his people or his crown.
-He returned triumphant in 1941.
-He led Ethiopia with vision, even when challenged, and laid the foundation for a modern independent Ethiopia spiritually rooted, yet globally awake.
+He returned triumphant in 1941 and remained one of the most internationally recognised African leaders of the twentieth century.

 📜 Equality Speech That Changed the World

-At the United Nations in 1963, Haile Selassie gave a speech that still reverberates in classrooms, concerts, and protests around the world.
-This same speech was immortalized in Bob Marley's anthem “War” — word for word.
+At the United Nations in 1963, Haile Selassie gave a speech that still appears in classrooms, concerts and protests around the world.
+The speech condemned racial hierarchy and called for peace, equality and justice.

 🛍️ Celebrate HIM Through Conscious Style